“Now that’s a slap in the face.”

 Maarssa nodded, a breezy smile hiding the disappointment evident in her eyes.

-Jan as he pocketed the flim and watched as she walked smoothly back to her friends.
+Jan as he pocketed the flim and watched as she walked back to her friends.
 Bespin wasn’t so far around the Outer Rim.
 Just a swift blast down from Sedapard, across the Corellian Run, the Hydian Way, the Rimma Trade Route and along the Corellian Trade Spine.
 He blew out a long breath and turned back to Latti and Lysaar.

 “Okay.
 What’s so damn important?”